GPF Getting Started Guide

 As an example, we are going to show how to import simulated phenotype data into our GPF instance.

-To import the phenotype data, you can use the simple_pheno_import.py
+To import the phenotype data, we will use the import_phenotypes.py

 tool.
 It will import